Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Datasets

-Our online scraper operated between July 1, 2021, and September 7, 2021.
-Poal shows submissions and comments made on its platform without the need for registration.
-Therefore, our scraper could go back to the beginning of every subverse and collect data from then on.
-To guarantee our dataset's completeness, our scraper was following a list of subverses that it had to collect, and it would go through the entire history of every subverse on that list in a loop, after the list of subverses was exhausted, repeating this process constantly, until the last day of collection, September 7, 2021.
-This way, our scraper visited submissions that it had already collected, looking for new comments, if any.
-To identify QAnon subverses on Poal, one of the authors visited the full list of Poal subverses and checked every subverse for possible QAnon association.\footnote{\url{https://poal.co/subs}} After careful inspection, we found tens of subverses devoted to QAnon, but they were mostly inactive, with less than a weekly submission and virtually no comments.
-To this end, we focus on three active Poal QAnon-focused subverses, namely \sga, \sqpatriots, and \sqstorm.
-As a baseline, we also collect \snews.
+\descr{Poal.} We implement a custom crawler to collect Poal data following the methodology of Papasavva et al.~\cite{papasavva2021qoincidence}; a DOM-tree scraper using HTML requests and Beautiful Soup.
+Our crawler operated between July 1, 2021, and September 7, 2021, and collected data in reverse order, starting from the most recent post of every subverse's first page.
+To guarantee our dataset's completeness, our crawler followed a list of subverses marked for collection, going through the entire history of every subverse on the list in a loop.
+After the list of subverses was exhausted, the crawler repeated this process constantly, accessing submissions it had already collected and looking for new comments.
+To identify QAnon subverses on Poal, the lead author visited the full list of Poal subverses and checked every subverse for possible QAnon association.\footnote{\url{https://poal.co/subs}} After careful inspection, we found tens of subverses devoted to QAnon but mostly inactive.
+To this end, we focus on three active and popular Poal QAnon-focused subverses, namely \sga, \sqpatriots, and \sqstorm.
+As a baseline, we collect \snews.